 The film stars Jude Law as the titular Dom Hemingway, tracking his debased exploits as he works to get his due after 12 years in the slammer.
-The main plot has Dom 1) partying with hookers and blow 2) snarling and foaming at the mouth as he spouts haiku-like insults at those around him.
+The main plot has Dom 1) partying with hookers and blow 2) snarling and foaming at the mouth as he spouts haiku-like abuses at those around him.

-If Law is a hard sell as an uncouth mobster – donning a tailored and fashionable three piece as he struts the back alleys of Londontown – he’s an even harder sell as a father to a fully grown woman who looks more like she could play his love interest (and surely was after hours).
-The dual role of an ex-con and repentant father would have been better handled by someone like Ray Winstone, who would more believably hit the pitiful lows (if not the coke-snorting highs), whereas Law remains too dignified despite seemingly unraveling.
+If Law is a hard sell as an uncouth mobster, donning a tailored and fashionable three piece as he struts the back alleys of Londontown, he’s an even harder sell as a father to a fully grown woman who looks more like she could play his love interest.
+The ex-con/repentant father role would have been better handled by someone like Ray Winstone, who would more believably hit the pitiful lows (if not the coke-snorting highs), where Law remains too dignified despite seemingly unraveling.

 The lead casting isn’t the only one that sticks out as a hard sell; the supporting cast is so weak that Law is left overworked in every scene.
 It’s like he’s trying to conjure a halo effect to elevates the dull performances around him.
 Jumayn Hunter, meant to be portraying a crime lord, is about as menacing as a precocious pre-teen.
 Consequently, moment of tension, such as when he threatens to cut off Dom’s genitalia, ends up flaccid and ineffectual.